Seeking to put God’s love into action, Habitat for Humanity brings people together to build homes, communities, and hope.

 All are welcome

 Habitat is a global nonprofit, ecumenical Christian housing organization based on the simple principle to demonstrate the love of Jesus Christ with a focus on shelter.
-We have an open-door policy: All who believe that everyone needs a decent, affordable place to live are welcome to help with the work, regardless of race, religion, age, gender, political views or any of the other distinctions that too often divide people.
-In short, Habitat welcomes volunteers and supporters from all backgrounds and also serves people in need of decent housing regardless of race or religion.
+We have an open-door policy.
+All who believe that everyone needs a decent, affordable place to live are welcome, regardless of race, religion, age, gender, political views or any of the other distinctions that too often divide people.
 As a matter of policy, Habitat for Humanity does not proselytize.
 This means that Habitat will not offer assistance on the condition that people must either adhere to or convert to a particular faith, or listen and respond to messaging designed to induce conversion to a particular faith.

 About Habitat for Humanity International